Reginald Tupper: Personal and later life

 Tupper came from a politically and socially conservative background.
-In his twenties, he had written an article for the RUSI Journal arguing that there was no benefit to be gained by appointing naval officers through meritocratic competitive examination, as recruiting from the sons of officers and gentlemen would provide "brains sufficient to satisfy the scientific requirements of the Service".
+In his twenties, he had written an article for the RUSI Journal arguing that there was no benefit to be gained by appointing naval officers through meritocratic competitive examination, so long as the sons of officers and gentlemen were numerous enough to "pass the standard required" and provide "brains sufficient to satisfy the scientific requirements of the Service".
 During the First World War, he was nicknamed "Holy Reggie" by his sailors.

 Following his retirement, Tupper became associated with the British Fascisti, a right-wing group with a large number of upper-class supporters.
 In 1929 he published his memoirs, Reminiscences.

 In 1888 Tupper married Emily Charlotte Greer, the daughter of Lieutenant General Henry Harpur Greer, with whom he had two daughters.
 She died in 1929 and he remarried in 1933 to Caroline, the widow of Major General Henry Richard Abadie.
 He died in 1945, survived by Caroline and leaving an estate of around £6,000.